nuxeo/nuxeo/nuxeo-elasticsearch/README.md

       - The `ecm:fulltext` matches the Elasticsearch `_all` field
         which is the concatenation of all fields.
 This is different from the NXQL `ecm:fulltext` which matches only some explicit fields.
-Note that you can exclude field from `_all` by changing the mapping.
+You can adapt the mapping to exclude some field see above section for example.

       - Custom fulltext indexes are not supported.
         `ecm:fulltext_someindex` will match the `_all` field.

+      - Fulltext search on field is supported if the Elasticsearch mapping is properly defined.
+For instance `ecm:fulltext.dc:title = 'foo*'` works if there is a multi field `dc:title.fulltext`.
+See above section for example.

   - Fields are case-sensitive: `ecm:primaryType` vs `ecm:primarytype`